-There are no essential additional costs although students might wish to purchase a good pair of binoculars
+There are no essential additional costs although students might consider purchasing a good pair of binoculars for field survey work.

 Optional modules:

 The optional modules available can vary from year to year.
 An indicative list of the range of optional modules for your Programme is set out in the Further Programme Information.
 Details of any additional costs associated with the optional modules, will be made available to you prior to the beginning of the programme.
 Entry to optional modules will be at the discretion of the University and subject to availability.
 Although the University tries to ensure you are able to take the optional modules in which you have expressed interest this cannot be guaranteed.